STLE Explains Lubrication Certification Process

 There are two types of examination.
 The OMA-1 tests lubrication fundamentals, sampling techniques, the application of various tests for machine type, interpretation of test result data and corrective action.
 OMA-1 is intended for the shop floor lubricant user.

 The OMA-II examination focuses on knowledge of various testing methods, the laboratory application of analysis methods, knowledge of ASTM test standards for lubricant condition, statistical methodology and recommended corrective actions.
 OMA-II is intended for the oil analyst in the laboratory.

 In both cases, certification is obtained after 70% is scored on the appropriate examination and after an individual has completed at least 16 hours of formal training and one year of practical experience.

-c) Certified Metalworking Fluids Specialist (CMFS); this newly established certification program began in 2005 and is applicable to those people working in manufacturing processes where metalworking fluids are used, maintained and monitored for their condition.
+Certified Metalworking Fluids Specialist (CMFS): This certification program began in 2005 and is applicable to those people working in manufacturing processes where metalworking fluids are used, maintained and monitored for their condition.

-The knowledge topics covered by certification include, but are not limited to; metalworking operations, fluid types and chemical makeup, specifications and application, plant conditions and operations which affect fluid use and condition, fluid condition testing and management, health and safety, water treatment and environmental issues.
+The CMFS knowledge topics covered by certification include, but are not limited to: metalworking operations, fluid types and chemical makeup, specifica- tions and application, plant conditions and operations that affect fluid use and condition, fluid condition testing and management, health and safety, water treatment and environmental issues.